 As I run my race, do I live with this aforementioned perspective in mind?
 A surfer knows two key things: (s)he has to “catch the wave”; the wave heads only to the shoreline.
 Similarly, a sailboat is dead in the water minus wind in its sails; its propelling wind heads in one direction.

-Many American churches seek foremost the desirables (those wealthy, healthy, and respectable) and focus primarily on measurables (buildings, budgets, and awesome, quantifiable missions).
+Many American churches seek foremost the desirables (those wealthy, healthy, and respectable) and focus primarily on measurables (buildings, budgets, butts, and awesome, quantifiable missions).
 Further, you often hear from them a message of “Do, do, do!
 You didn’t do enough!
 You are wrong, wrong, wrong!”
-Here, preachers are foremost either converted sport coaches, who encourage their team to outperform what they did last week or CEO’s, who mainly seek the best natural assets for their vision.
+Here, preachers are foremost either converted sports coaches, who encourage their team to outperform what they did last week or CEOs, who mainly seek the best natural assets for their vision.

-Of course, robust budgets, healthy and loving people, and set and attainable results can be helpful; they’re just not foundational for the church built on the confession of Christ as the Son of the Living God (Matt 16:13–28; Rom 12:8; 1 Cor 3; 12:27–28).
+Of course, robust budgets, healthy and loving people, and set attainable results can be helpful; they’re just not foundational for the church built on the confession of Christ as the Son of the Living God (Matt 16:13–28; Rom 12:8; 1 Cor 3; 12:27–28).
 I’m thankful for people who organize, lead, … and realize that unless God builds the house we labor in vain.
 For God’s message is not foremost do, but done.
-And, he seeks and supports the humble, not the proud, the weak not the strong, those who catch his wave of compassion to “the harassed and helpless” (Matt 9:35–38).
+And, he seeks and supports the humble not the proud, the weak not the strong, those who catch his wave of compassion to “the harassed and helpless” (Matt 9:35–38).

 When I apply this concept to my race, I ask: Am I riding God’s wave and heading in his direction or will my efforts on That Day be exposed as “wood, hay, and stubble”?